carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

  Track the wall time individual tests take to execute and includes the results in the summary output.
 This is useful for determining which tests in a test suite take the most time to execute.
-Note that this option is most useful with ``-j 1``.

 .. option:: --ignore-fail